Meridian (horse): Stud career

 Richard Carman retired Meridian to his stud farm, called Carmandale, in Silver Spring, Maryland in 1915.
 His most notable offspring for Carman was the colt Carmandale (b.
 1917, out of Daruma) who won the 1919 Whirl Stakes and Wakefield Handicap.
 Carmandale was a fast runner, but was injured in the Climax Handicap at Havre de Grace Race Track in Maryland on April 21, 1923 and had to be euthanized.

 Carmandale Stud was destroyed by an October 3, 1922 fire in which Carman lost 15 pregnant broodmares and 10 foals, which amounted to $95,000.
 Meridian, The Turk and three mares survived the fire because they were housed in a separate barn.
 The fire was suspected to be arson, due to Richard Carman disrupting the activities of local rum runners.

 Carman sold Meridian in 1923 to horse trainer William Garth, who owned Inglecrest Farm in Charlottesville, Virginia.
 Paul Jones, the winner of the 1920 Kentucky Derby, was also owned by Garth and was kept at the farm.
 During the late 1920s, Meridian sired Glen Wild (b.
 1926), who won the Riggs Handicap and North Shore Handicap.
 Meridian died in 1935.

+Pedigree

+Merdian is inbred 4S x 4D to the stallion Galopin, meaning that he appears fourth generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.